 Still unsure which credit facility to choose?
 The first thing you need to take into account is the purpose of the loan.
 What do you need the cash for?

 If it’s a large, one-off purchase then a personal loan may be a good option.
 But if it’s for an ongoing project or if you’re using the cash to tide over gaps in your income, then a credit line would be a better choice.
+You could also consider bridging loan as an alternative solution.

 You can also turn to a licensed moneylender for financial assistance.
 Loan Advisor is the best one-stop loan comparison portal to find the best deals.
 Request up to three loan quotes from the top licensed moneylenders in Singapore for free today to find the best loan package for your needs.